 The Royal Horse Show includes a lot of events.
 My favourite was the dressage.
 The way horse and rider danced together was breathtaking.

 The Royal isn’t just about the horses, there were many other animals such as cows, sheep, goats, pigs and many more.
 My favourite ones were the sheep with blankets on that made them look like knights.

 I hardly ever enjoy shopping unless it’s for my horse.
 Then I could shop all day.
 At the Royal, it is definitely possible to shop for your horse all day long.
-But like I said before, the Royal isn’t just about the horses, and there are many other venues to shop for clothes, cook-wear and even a place where you can buy homemade candy and other sweets.
+But like I said before, the Royal isn’t just about the horses, and there are many other venues to shop for clothes, cookware and even a place where you can buy homemade candy and other sweets.